Managing FX Risk in The Commodities Sector: Case Study

 Why FX matters in the commodities sector

-This generally means that with standardised product specifications and quantities, price becomes one of the primary drivers in being competitive in whichever area of the commodities market you are working in.
+With standardised product specifications and quantities, price becomes one of the primary drivers to be competitive for commodities businesses.

 Client challenges and FX exposure